-- 1. The MRI can act in supernova cores amplifying an initial magnetic field strongly.
+- Under the physical conditions considered in this study, i.e., in a background rotating in hydrostatic equilibrium, the MRI can act in supernova cores amplifying an initial magnetic field strongly.
 The growth times are approximately equal to the rotational period of the core, which for rapidly rotating cores is sufficiently fast to influence the dynamics. - 2.
-Due to our relatively fine numerical grids, we were able to resolve the fastest growing MRI modes for initial field strengths larger than a few 1012G.
+Due to our relatively fine numerical grids, we were able to resolve the fastest growing MRI modes for initial field strengths higher than a few 10G.
 This threshold is considerably lower than the one of previous global simulations (e.g., Obergaulinger et al. 2006b,a), enabling us to probe the MRI in a parameter range inaccessible to global simulations. - 3.
 The growth of the instability is accompanied by the development of channel flows, predominantly radial flows of alternating direction stacked up in the z-direction.
-This flow pattern is characteristic of both axisymmetric and threedimensional simulations.
-The width of the channels is set by the wave length of the fastest growing MRI modes.

-- 4. At MRI termination (i.e., at the end of the first exponential growth phase of the instability) the channels dissolve into a turbulent flow having a complex magnetic field topology.
+This flow pattern is characteristic of both axisymmetric and three-dimensional simulations.
+The width of the channels is set by the wave length of the fastest growing MRI modes. - 4.
+At MRI termination (i.e., at the end of the first exponential growth phase of the instability) the channels dissolve into a turbulent flow having a complex magnetic field topology.
 During the subsequent evolution secondary generations of channel flows can (re-) appear which characterize secondary phases of exponential growth. - 5.
 We identified the mechanism responsible for the breakup of the channel flows and MRI termination in our simulations.
 Despite the absence of a physical resistivity in our model equations, we find that resistive MRI instabilities of the tearing-mode type develop due to the finite numerical resistivity of our MHD code.
 A main characteristic of the channel flows is the presence of prominent current sheets immersed between layers of opposite magnetic polarity, which are unstable against current-driven instabilities.
-Using a simplified model of this kind of flows, we investigated the growth rates, $\sigma{\rm r}$, of the resistive instabilities, and derived an approximate law for the scaling of σ_r with the magnetic field strength present in the channels, the channel width, and the grid resolution.
+Using a simplified model of this kind of flows, we investigated the growth rates, $\sigma{\rm r}$ , of the resistive instabilities, and derived an approximate law for the scaling of $\sigma_r$ with the magnetic field strength present in the channels, the channel width, and the grid resolution.
 Comparing these growth rates with the MRI ones, we find that the MRI ceases to grow once the tearing modes grow faster than the MRI.
 Using this criterion, we are able to explain the dependence of the conditions (i.e., field strength, Maxwell stresses) at MRI termination on, e.g., the initial field strength, the grid resolution, and the initial rotation profile.